 I used to be a lover of the smartphone stylus, that pen-like tool used to stab at and scribble on touchscreens.
 My first was the Ericsson R380.
 I also owned a Motorola A008.
 Fast forward to 2021 and I am no longer a champion of the stylus.
 As far as I am concerned, the stylus is dead.
 This afternoon, my friend and fellow blogger, Habeeb, buzzed me to ask if I knew why Infinix had stopped shipping their Note series with a stylus.

 To be honest, I hadn’t thought of it until he asked the question.
-But thinking of it, my conclusion was that a lot of people did not want it.
-If a lot of people did not want the stylus pen, what was the point of incurring and slapping on the extra costs?
+But thinking of it, it is clear to me that a lot of people did not want it.
+And the numbers do not lie about that.
+There is no significant demand for a stylus on modern smartphones.
+If a lot of people did not want the smartphone stylus or pen, what was the point of incurring and slapping on the extra costs?

-A stylus offered improved text entry back in the days when phones mainly had alphanumeric keyboards.
-And so, when devices like the Ericsson 380 and Motorola Accompli showed up, those of us who needed to do a lot of text entry on our mobile devices gavitated to them.
+A smartphone stylus offered improved text entry back in the days when phones mainly had alphanumeric keyboards.
+And so, when devices like the Ericsson 380 and Motorola Accompli showed up, those of us who needed to do a lot of text entry on our mobile devices gravitated to them.

-The stylus pen as a smartphone accessory is dead.
+The smartphone stylus as a phone accessory is dead.
 It has largely outlived its usefulness in today’s world.
-It will remain in use by a few artistic people, but beyond that, it is dead to the rest of the mobile world.
+It will remain in use by a few artistic people who use tablets and iPads for creative purposes.
+People like artists, designers, and the like.
+But beyond that, the smartphone stylus is dead to the rest of the mobile world.